Photius Fisk: Philanthropy and abolitionist monuments

-Photius was back in the United States and contributed largely to anti-slavery monuments.
-He contributed to the monument erected by the anti-slavery society for Charles Turner Torrey.
-William Shreve Bailey was printing two weekly papers supporting General Grant in Nashville, Tennessee in the spring of 1868.
-He continued issuing Republican circulars but on November 30, 1875, his printing press was burned.
-Photius again contributed a sizeable amount of money for William Shreve Bailey to continue his printing business.
+When Photius returned to the United States, he made large financial donations towards anti-slavery monuments, such the monument erected by the anti-slavery society for Charles Turner Torrey.

+In the spring of 1868, William Shreve Bailey was printing two weekly papers in Nashville, Tennessee in support of General Grant.
+He continued issuing Republican circulars, but on November 30, 1875, his printing press was burned, so Photius contributed a sizeable amount of money for Bailey to continue his printing business.

 In 1878, Photius erected a monument for Jonathan Walker.
 Six thousand people were at the funeral.
 The monument became a national shrine for those working towards racial justice.

-Another Greek American Michael Anagnos was living in Boston, he was the head of the Perkins School for the Blind.
-Photius gave the institute a large donation.
-In 1881, he donated one hundred twenty-nine volumes of Ancient Greek books to the University of Iowa.
-In 1884, Chaplain Fisk donated one thousand dollars to the Paine Memorial Company which owned the Paine Memorial building and was the home of the Boston Investigator.
+A fellow Greek American named Michael Anagnos lived in Boston and was the head of the Perkins School for the Blind; Photius gave the institute a large donation.
+In 1881, he donated 129 volumes of Ancient Greek books to the University of Iowa.

+In 1884, Chaplain Fisk donated one thousand dollars to the Paine Memorial Company which owned the Paine Memorial building, the home of the Boston Investigator.
 The condition of the donation was that the money would support lectures in Paine Hall.
-He also donated his valuable collection of pictures and artifacts which were collected in Europe and the United States.
-The collection at the time was worth thousands of dollars and it was sent to the Paine Memorial Building in Boston.
+He also donated his valuable collection of pictures and artifacts which he collected in Europe and the United States.
+The collection at the time was worth thousands of dollars, and was sent to the Paine Memorial Building in Boston.
 The building was located at 11 Appleton Street and burned down in 1940.